sara-sabr/ITStrategy/_posts/en/2022-02-03-project-to-product.md

 It can become unrealistic for IT alone to manage and coordinate this scale of commitments.
 Especially in dealing with territorial behaviours that projects may manifest (e.g., “I am TOP priority, this is MY budget, these are MY resources”).

-To manage all this demand, the **product manager** is used.
+To manage all this demand, **product managers** are used.
 It's a strategic role.
-She looks beyond a 6-month time horizon.
+They look beyond a 6-month time horizon.
 The product manager uses the product's roadmap as both a communication tool and a negotiating one.
 Collaborating with the different _project_ managers on what is reasonable to do over a time horizon.
 The product manager also ensures the product team is well equipped to handle demands, such as performing financial, HR, and architectural planning.
 In particular here: **securing funding**.

-The **product owner** is a more tactical role.
+**Product owners** are a more tactical role.
-He looks within a 6-month time horizon.
+They look within a 6-month time horizon.
 The product owner works closely with the product manager and the product roadmap to scope releases and has ultimate authority to make decisions on the product.
-He works with the product team to elaborate more detailed requirements from the roadmap's high-level ones, and may engage other IT professionals when need be (e.g., IT Security).
+They work with the product team to elaborate more detailed requirements from the roadmap's high-level ones, and may engage other IT professionals when need be (e.g., IT Security).

 We think both the product manager and the product owner need to sit on the _Program_ side due to their business decision-making aspect.
 Though it is expected they will have to work closely with IT Managers to fully understand the implications of risks, such as creeping technical debt and cyber security, has on their product's livelihood as well as ensuring compliance to IM/IT Policies (e.g. IT Security's software patching requirements).